 Culture is what is produced when your church lives out the values that are important to you.
 Without identifying the values that are important to you, creating the right culture is impossible.

 At Life.Church, we have a set of ten aligning values that guide our behavior and help us make important ministry decisions.
 You can see all of them and download files to use to create your own for free on the Open Network.

 These core values are shared language for our campuses and central teams.
 They’re known by our attenders, used consistently in communication, and were even turned into campus artwork.

 Watch our recent Facebook Live event with Life.Church Directional Leader Jerry Hurley to learn more about creating your church culture and setting core values.

 Want to know the other two areas you may want to invest in?
-Subscribe to our blog to receive 4 Areas Your Church Should Invest In, Part 2 next month.
+Catch Part 2 of “4 Areas Your Church Should Invest In” next month.